NYU-DiffusionMRI/DESIGNER-v2/README.md

 - Note, designer still depends on FSL for topup and eddy, and mrtix3 for image-wise operations.

 - The current master version of mrtrix3 has a bug that stops external python modules from configuring properly.
-Therefore for now I am requiring users to instal the dev version:
+Therefore for now I am requiring users to install the dev version:\
 ` cd /my/path`\
 ` git clone https://github.com/MRtrix3/mrtrix3.git`\
 ` cd mrtrix3`\